 Set the fail threshold (number) for the Qodana Action

 To set up Qodana quality gate in a Jenkins Pipeline, you can add the

 --fail-threshold <number> option to the

-To configure the Qodana quality gate in a GitLab CI/CD pipeline, you can save this configuration sample to the
+To run Qodana quality gate in a GitLab CI/CD pipeline, you can save this configuration to the

 In this sample, the